 - ⅓ cup dried cranberries + 1 teaspoon orange zest

 - ¼ cup dried cherries + ¼ cup chocolate chips

 - ¼ chopped pecans + ¼ cup shredded coconut

 - 1 ¾ cups blanched almond flour, sifted

 - 1 egg

-- ¼ cup almond milk (any milk will work), divided
+- ¼ cup almond milk, or any milk, divided

-- 3 tablespoons coconut oil, melted (butter will work too)
+- 3 tablespoons coconut oil or butter, melted

 - 1 teaspoon lemon zest